2016 Portland State Vikings football team: At San Jose State

-at Washington
+At No. 8 (FBS) Washington

-at Southern Utah
+At Southern Utah

 This matchup quickly became known for the controversial comments made by Coach Barnum leading up to the game when he said, referring to Cedar City, Utah (home of SUU), "I didn’t want to stay in Whoville.
 We are going to stay up in the Grinch's Castle.
 We are going to go down, play them Saturday, whoop up on them."
 SUU fans responded by setting a single-game attendance record, with many students carrying signs mocking Barnum's remarks.